icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [modflow6](https://github.com/MODFLOW-USGS/modflow6) - Has been widely used by academics, private consultants, and government scientists to accurately, reliably, and efficiently simulate groundwater flow.
 - [iMOD](https://oss.deltares.nl/web/imod/home) - An easy to use Graphical User Interface + an accelerated Deltares-version of MODFLOW with fast, flexible and consistent sub-domain modeling techniques.
 - [Imod-Python](https://gitlab.com/deltares/imod/imod-python) - Designed to help you in your MODFLOW groundwater modeling efforts.
-- [HydroShare](https://github.com/hydroshare/hydroshare) - HydroShare is a website and hydrologic information system for sharing hydrologic data and models aimed at giving users the cyberinfrastructure needed to innovate and collaborate in research to solve water problems.
 - [pysheds](https://github.com/mdbartos/pysheds) - Simple and fast watershed delineation in python.
 - [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) - WhiteboxTools is an advanced geospatial data analysis platform.
 - [CRITERIA3D](https://github.com/ARPA-SIMC/CRITERIA3D) - Includes a numerical solution for three-dimensional water and heat flow in the soil, coupled surface and subsurface flow, meteorological data interpolation, radiation budget, crop development and crop water uptake.